joemeadway/joemeadway.github.io/_posts/2016-07-25-jquery-dollar-fn-vs-dollar.md

 $.fn.pluginName = function( options ) { etc. }
 ```

 So what's the difference?
 Best explanation I've found is here: <http://stackoverflow.com/a/2845989>.
-In short, `$.fn.pluginName` extends the **prototype** of jQuery, while `$.pluginName` extends the jQuery object itself.
+In short, `$.fn.pluginName` extends the *prototype* of jQuery, while `$.pluginName` extends the jQuery *object itself*.
 Each will be called slightly differently:

 ```
 $.pluginName($('#selection'), {} );